corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-In summary, the following steps are taken in the code above:
+In the code above:

-* `ExternalService` is a Corda service that provides a way to contact an external system (by HTTP in this example).
-* `ExternalService.retrieveDataFromExternalSystem` is passed a `deduplicationId` which is included as part of the request to the external system.
-The external system, in this example, will handle deduplication and return the previous result if it was already computed.
+1. `ExternalService` is a Corda service that provides a way to contact an external system (by HTTP in this example). `ExternalService.retrieveDataFromExternalSystem` is passed a `deduplicationId`, which is included as part of the request to the external system.
+The external system, in this example, handles deduplication and returns the previous result if it was already computed.
-* A `CompletableFuture` is created that contacts the external system. `CompletableFuture.supplyAsync` takes in a reference to the
+2. A `CompletableFuture` is created that contacts the external system. `CompletableFuture.supplyAsync` takes in a reference to the
-`ExecutorService` which will provide a thread for the external operation to run on.
+`ExecutorService`, which provides a thread for the external operation to run on.
-* An implementation of `FlowExternalAsyncOperation` (`RetrieveDataFromExternalSystem`) is created that calls the `ExternalService.retrieveDataFromExternalSystem`.
+3. An implementation of `FlowExternalAsyncOperation` (`RetrieveDataFromExternalSystem`) is created that calls the `ExternalService.retrieveDataFromExternalSystem`.
-* `RetrieveDataFromExternalSystem` is then passed into `await` to execute the code contained in `RetrieveDataFromExternalSystem.execute`.
+4. `RetrieveDataFromExternalSystem` is passed into `await` to execute the code contained in `RetrieveDataFromExternalSystem.execute`.
-* The result of `RetrieveDataFromExternalSystem.execute` is then returned to the flow once its execution finishes.
+5. The result of `RetrieveDataFromExternalSystem.execute` is then returned to the flow once its execution finishes.

-A Flow has the ability to rerun from any point where it suspends.
-Due to this, a flow can execute code multiple times depending on where it retries.
-For context contained inside a flow, values will be reset to their state recorded at the last suspension point.
-This makes most properties existing inside a flow safe when retrying.
-External operations do not have the same guarantees as they are executed outside of the context of flows.
+A flow can rerun from any point where it suspends.
+That means a flow can execute code multiple times depending on the retry point.
+For context contained inside a flow, values are reset to the state recorded at the last suspension point.
+This means that most properties inside are flow safe when retrying.
+External operations are at greater risk becuase they are executed outside of the context of flows.

 External operations are provided with a `deduplicationId` to allow CorDapps to decide whether to run the operation again or return a